-The Management Board of the Manager comprises of two managing directors jointly able to represent the manager.
+The Management Board of the Manager comprises of two managing directors jointly able to represent the Manager.
 The Management Board is supported by its Management Team, comprising the COO and the HR Director.

-Gertjan van der Baan will step down as Chief Executive Officer of Vesteda on 3 April 2024.
-The Supervisory Committee has nominated Astrid Schlüter for appointment as Vesteda's new CEO.
+In April 2024, Gertjan van der Baan stepped down as CEO and member of the Management Board after ten years of leading the organisation.
+Upon nomination by the Supervisory Committee, the participants of Vesteda unanimously appointed Astrid Schlüter as the new CEO.

-The male/female ratio within the whole of Custodian Vesteda Fund (CVF) at year-end remained in balance at 49% male and 51% female, more or less the same as in the previous year.
-In 2023, 26 new employees joined Vesteda (46% female/54% male) and 23 employees left the company (43% female/57% male).
-The employee turnover rate in 2023 was 10%, which was lower than in 2022 (14%).
+The male/female ratio within Vesteda Investment Management (VIM) at year-end remained in balance at 50% male and 50% female, more or less the same as in the previous year.
+In 2024, 21 new employees joined Vesteda (57% female/43% male) and 25 employees left the company (64% female/36% male).
+The employee turnover rate in 2024 was 11%, which was lower than in 2023 (10%).

-Vesteda aims to ensure a balanced representation of men and women in Management Board, Management Team and Supervisory Committee.
+Vesteda aims to ensure a balances representation of men and woman in Management Board, Management Team and Supervisory Committee.
 We have set a general target of equal distribution (50/50) in the male/female ratio, which we are continually trying to improve.

-As of December 31, 2023, the male/female ratio within the Management Board is 100/0 and the male/female ratio within the Management Team, which includes the Management Board members, is 50/50.
-In 2023, Vesteda's Supervisory Committee consisted of five members: three male and two female (60%/40%).

-Vesteda did not meet the gender diversity target for the Management Team, Management Board and Supervisory Committee.
-For future appointments, Vesteda is continually committed to reflect a diverse representation of skills, perspective, and backgrounds (including minority genders), taking into account that the candidate's qualifications and suitability for the function are always the leading principle.
+As of December 31, 2024, the male/female ratio within the Management Board is 50/50 and the male/female ratio within the Management Team, which includes the Management Board members, is 50/50.
+In 2024, Vesteda's Supervisory Committee consisted of five members: three male and two female (60%/40%).
+The Fund did meet the target for Management Board and Management Team, but did not meet the gender diversity target for the Supervisory Committee.
+For future appointments, the Fund is continually committed to reflect a diverse representation of skills, perspective, and backgrounds (including minority genders), taking into account that the candidate's qualifications and suitability for the function are always the leading principle.

-At year-end 2023, 86% of our employees (102 males and 103 females) had indefinite contracts and 14% had fixed term contracts (16 males and 18 females).
-At year-end 2022, this ratio was 86%/14%.
-At year-end 2023, 35% of Vesteda's employees worked part time (70 females versus 14 males).
-Most full-time Vesteda employees are male (104 males versus 51 females).
+At year-end 2024, 35% of VIM's employees worked part-time (67 women versus 15 men).
+Most full-time VIM's employees are male (103 men versus 50 women).
 The average FTE is 0.93.
-The average FTE for males is 0.98 and 0.88 for females.
+The average FTE for men is 0.98 and 0.88 for women.
+At Vesteda, there are currently no employees that do not identify within the gender binary of male and female.